salihmarangoz/yolo_segmentation_ros/README.md

 ## To-Do

 - [BUP19](http://agrobotics.uni-bonn.de/sweet_pepper_dataset/) has bitmap masks which needs to be processed to extract polygons.
 It would be a nice improvement if we can add this to the training.
 See https://github.com/open-mmlab/mmdetection/issues/7816

+## AGPL-3.0 License!?

+[ultralytics](https://github.com/ultralytics/ultralytics) is a nice YOLOv8 package, but it comes with [AGPL-3.0 license](https://github.com/ultralytics/ultralytics/blob/main/LICENSE).
+If you would like to improve this package's license restrictions and performance, replace this library with [super-gradients](https://github.com/Deci-AI/super-gradients) ([Apache-2.0 license](https://github.com/Deci-AI/super-gradients/blob/master/LICENSE.md)) which has YOLOv8-NAS outperforming ultralytics's YOLOv8.
+There are pretty good examples on its [Github Readme](https://github.com/Deci-AI/super-gradients) and [here](https://www.kaggle.com/general/406701).